empriselab/kortex_hardware/README.md

 ## Main Features

 This hardware interface provides the following features:
 * Read/write capabilities for joint positions, velocities, and effort for the Gen3 arm.
-For position and velocity control, we currently support high-level servoing mode which runs at 40Hz.
-We provide support for effort (torque/control) control using the low-level servoing mode of the robot which runs at 1KHz.
+For position and velocity control, we currently support high-level servoing mode, which runs at 40Hz.
+We provide support for effort (torque/control) control using the low-level servoing mode of the robot, which runs at 1KHz.
 * Read/write capabilities for the Robotiq-2f-85 gripper using Kortex API.
 The servoing level depends on the servoing mode for the arm.
 * ROS service for switching between different control modes.
 (This can also be accomplished using joint mode controllers)
-* Software E-Stop mode that puts the robot in effort mode and performs gravity compenstation, allowing users to easily move the arm to the desired position.
+* Software E-Stop mode that puts the robot in effort mode and performs gravity compensation, allowing users to easily move the arm to the desired position.

 ## Requirements